cjmo89/custom-rpi-os/README.md

 # custom-rpi-os
 custom OS for RPI4

-Based on this <a href"https://github.com/s-matyukevich/raspberry-pi-os">guide</a> for the raspberry pi 3
+Based on this guide https://github.com/s-matyukevich/raspberry-pi-os for the raspberry pi 3

 Work in progress